ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

     3. Complaints are evaluated to determine whether the complaint represents an event which is required to be reported to FDA under part 803 of this chapter, Medical Device Reporting.

-  b.
-Each manufacturer shall review and evaluate all complaints to determine whether an investigation is necessary.
+ 2. Each manufacturer shall review and evaluate all complaints to determine whether an investigation is necessary.
 When no investigation is made, the manufacturer shall maintain a record that includes the reason no investigation was made and the name of the individual responsible for the decision not to investigate.

-  c.
-Any complaint involving the possible failure of a device, labeling, or packaging to meet any of its specifications shall be reviewed, evaluated, and investigated, unless such investigation has already been performed for a similar complaint and another investigation is not necessary.
+3. Any complaint involving the possible failure of a device, labeling, or packaging to meet any of its specifications shall be reviewed, evaluated, and investigated, unless such investigation has already been performed for a similar complaint and another investigation is not necessary.

-  d.
-Any complaint that represents an event which must be reported to FDA under part 803 of this chapter shall be promptly reviewed, evaluated, and investigated by a designated individual(s) and shall be maintained in a separate portion of the complaint files or otherwise clearly identified.
+4. Any complaint that represents an event which must be reported to FDA under part 803 of this chapter shall be promptly reviewed, evaluated, and investigated by a designated individual(s) and shall be maintained in a separate portion of the complaint files or otherwise clearly identified.
 In addition to the information required by §820.198(e), records of investigation under this paragraph shall include a determination of:

    1. Whether the device failed to meet specifications;